Creating the Perfect Stack: Thymalin & N-Acetyl Epitalon Amidate

 Typically, when you think of immune health and anti-aging, you think of eating better, exercising and making sure you get the right amount of vitamins and minerals.
 However, sometimes this doesn’t seem to cut it.
 You’ve done everything in your power to maintain yourself, but you still get sick and must deal.
 That is where stacking peptides can come into play.
 The nice thing about stacking thymalin and epitalon is that it also has an anti-aging benefit that has been shown in studies to aid in the overall length of a person’s life.

 There are so many good stacks out there for peptides that can do everything from aid in the healing of wounds and muscles, help you obtain the abs of your dreams, and like this stack, help with anti-aging.
 Creating the perfect stack is all about knowing what stacks well and how to stack in general.
 You will learn about the benefits of stacking peptides and more as you read on.
-This article aims to explain the stacking of Thymalin and N-Acetyl Epitalon Amidate, or Epitalon, and why it is a perfect stack.
+This article aims to explain the benefits of stacking Thymalin and N-Acetyl Epitalon Amidate, or Epitalon, and why it is a perfect stack.
 In addition to learning why it is a perfect stack, you will also learn about the benefits of each peptide and the proper dosages to use while stacking these peptides to achieve optimal results.

 But first, let’s learn about the difference between two commonly confused peptides.
 Thymalin, which is part of our stacked peptide, and thymulin which is another peptide all together.